Previous: Goats Giving Birth & Birds Building Nests

 A market shouldn't have thought police telling vendors they must perform to their satisfaction or that they must maintain a positive attitude or dictate what vendors may or may not put on their signage.
 If a vendor is not compliant they can remove you.
 Scratch that, they can remove you for any reason even if you comply with all of their burdensome rules & ideas.
 You even have to give them the right to access your farm so that they may inspect it if they deem your farm needs inspecting.

-As if the government doesn't make it difficult enough for small local farmers to connect with folks interested in real healthy foods, now the very farmers markets themselves that were supposed to help are now creating more burdens than the government, yet the folks running these markets are just regular folks.
+As if the government doesn't make it difficult enough for small local farmers to connect with folks interested in real healthy foods, now the very farmers markets themselves that were supposed to help, are now creating more burdens than the government, yet the folks running these markets are just regular folks.
 They are not government officials.
 So why the power grab?
 Only each individual can answer that.
-For us, we want no part of it.
-The situation at our markets reminds us of many situations laid out in the book Folks This Ain't Normal.
-If you haven't read this book, we highly recommend it.
+For us, we wanted no part of it.
+The situation at our markets reminds me of many situations laid out in the book Folks This Ain't Normal.
+If you haven't read this book, I highly recommend it.

 Why would we ever willingly hand over, give up our rights to the board of directors or anyone for that matter?

 A few days later one of the board of directors contacted us letting us know that they were sorry to see us go.
 They complimented our farm & wished us well.
 We were shocked & warmed that there are still some decent folks on the board of directors.
-This gives us hope for the future of all farmers markets everywhere.
+This gave us hope for the future of all farmers markets everywhere until this same person later gave us a hard time for sharing a meme on Facebook regarding conventional coffee & how it is grown with pesticides & is not local to the United States.
+We don't sell at your market & yet you feel you have the right to tell us what we can & cannot share on our Facebook page.
+Unbelievable.